akivaschoen/xyzzwhy/README.md

 ## Installation

-Make sure you have leiningen installed.
-Clone the repo and run it from the repl and then repeatedly issue (-main) to see random events.
-Or you can run it via 'lein repl'.
+Clone. 'lein run' or bring it up in the repl and repeatedly issue (create-tweet).

 ## Current Status